Basic security precautions for non-profits and journalists in the United States, mid-2017.

 - Don't store sensitive information in cloud services like Evernote or Dropbox.

 - Don't use your fingerprint to lock/unlock devices.

 - Don't back up mobile messages to the cloud/iCloud/Google Drive.

 - Don't use your phone number for password recovery.

-- Don't use an Android phone.
+- Don't use an Android phone, use an iPhone instead.

 - Don't take the devices you work on across the US border.